smallrye/smallrye-stork/docs/service-discovery/custom-service-discovery.md

 - `ServiceDiscovery` which is responsible for locating service instances for a single Stork service.
 - `ServiceDiscoveryProvider` which creates instances of `ServiceDiscovery` for a given service discovery _type_.
 - `$typeConfiguration` which is a configuration for the discovery.
-This class is automatically generated.
+This class is automatically generated during the compilation (using an annotation processor).

 A _type_, for example, `acme`, identifies each provider.
 This _type_ is used in the configuration to reference the provider: